With a new year in full swing, some of the updates to look at are payroll changes for the tax year of 2022.

-Here’s a brief overview of some of those changes, broken down into five points for clarity.
+The new year ushers in new updates related to payroll and employment.
+Here’s a brief overview of some of those changes for 2025, broken down into six points for clarity.

 1. Social Security wage base increase